wordpressdevus/Blank-WordPress-Theme/README.md

 - functions.php
 - style.css

-If you dont know how is this theme is possible you need to learn [WordPress Template Hierarchy](https://developer.wordpress.org/files/2014/10/Screenshot-2019-01-23-00.20.04.png)
+If you dont know how is this theme possible you need to learn [WordPress Template Hierarchy](https://developer.wordpress.org/files/2014/10/Screenshot-2019-01-23-00.20.04.png)

 Features